-The amendments provide relief to lessees from applying the PFRS 16 requirement on lease modifications to rent concessions arising as a direct consequence of the COVID-19 pandemic.
-A lessee may elect not to assess whether a rent concession from a lessor is a lease modification if it meets all of the following criteria: - The rent concession is a direct consequence of COVID-19; - The change in lease payments results in a revised lease consideration that is substantially the same as, or less than, the lease consideration immediately preceding the change;
+The amendment provides relief to lessees from applying the PFRS 16 requirement on lease modifications to rent concessions arising as a direct consequence of the COVID-19 pandemic.
+A lessee may elect not to assess whether a rent concession from a lessor is a lease modification if it meets all of the following criteria:

-- Any reduction in lease payments affects only payments originally due on or before June 30, 2021; and - There is no substantive change to other terms and conditions of the lease.
+- o The rent concession is a direct consequence of COVID-19; - The change in lease payments results in a revised lease consideration that is substantially the same as, or less than, the lease consideration immediately preceding the change; - o Any reduction in lease payments affects only payments originally due on or before June 30, 2022; and

 A lessee that applies this practical expedient will account for any change in lease payments resulting from the COVID-19 related rent concession in the same way it would account for a change that is not a lease modification, i.e., as a variable lease payment.
+This amendment does not have an impact to the consolidated financial statements as the Group does not have lease agreements that would necessitate recognition of right-of-use assets and lease liabilities.